 The majority of people hate doing taxes.
-They are complicated, time-consuming, expensive, and sometimes you might even owe more money to the IRS.
-Sound familiar?
+Taxes are complicated, time-consuming and expensive.

-Here’s everything you need to know about when you can expect your tax refund and how to get a bigger tax refund in the future.
+Here’s everything you need to know about when you can expect your tax refund and how to spend your refund money wisely.

-The IRS’s official answer is 21 calendar days once your tax return has been approved.
+The IRS’s official answer is that you can expect your refund in fewer than 21 calendar days.
+However, be aware that the 21 day countdown starts once your tax return has been approved.